fmv1992/data_sciences_challenge_01/output/output.md

 *Distinctive features:*

-1. Has the most concentration of other marital status (that is, it is neither married nor single).
+1. Has all individuals with 'other' marital status (that is, it is neither married nor single).

 ![](../output/clustering/cluster_analysis_cluster_mean_of_variables_estado_civil_outro.png)